Annual Modern Slavery Statement FYE 2022

 Identifying, Assessing and Managing Risk

-We believe that our exposure to the risks of modern slavery is low within our own business and supply chain.
-However, this assessment is kept under continuous review to confirm if circumstances changes, requiring the introduction of additional actions.
+Assessment around the risks of modern slavery is kept under continuous review to confirm if circumstances change, requiring the introduction of additional actions.
 Potential suppliers must demonstrate their capability to meet our contractual requirements.
 We also look for a clear demonstration of commitment to corporate social responsibility.

 Employees are required to comply with the Policy and encouraged to report any concerns they may have in relation to anti-slavery and human trafficking.
 Any violation of the Policy may result in disciplinary action, including dismissal.